Odonno/surrealdb.net/SurrealDb.Embedded.InMemory/README.md

 interface IBackupSurrealDbClient : ISurrealDbClient { }
 interface IMonitoringSurrealDbClient : ISurrealDbClient { }

-services.AddSurreal(configuration.GetConnectionString("SurrealDB.Main"));
+services
+  .AddSurreal(configuration.GetConnectionString("SurrealDB.Main"))
+  .AddInMemoryProvider();
 services.AddSurreal<IBackupSurrealDbClient>(configuration.GetConnectionString("SurrealDB.Backup"));
 services.AddSurreal<IMonitoringSurrealDbClient>(configuration.GetConnectionString("SurrealDB.Monitoring"));
 ```

 Here you will have 3 instances:

-- the default one, you can keep using `ISurrealDbClient` interface or `SurrealDbClient` class anywhere
+- the default one using the memory provider, you can keep using `ISurrealDbClient` interface or `SurrealDbClient` class anywhere
-- a client for backup purpose, using the `IBackupSurrealDbClient` interface
+- a remote client for backup purpose, using the `IBackupSurrealDbClient` interface
-- a client for monitoring purpose, using the `IMonitoringSurrealDbClient` interface
+- a remote client for monitoring purpose, using the `IMonitoringSurrealDbClient` interface

 ### Use the client